Menu

 In this situation, Team Role learning and understanding is key.
 Once each person has identified the value of the other person’s contribution – and devised a strategy to deal with it effectively – the relationship can develop more successfully.

-The first step towards a solution can be as simple as articulating our styles clearly.
+The first step can be as simple as articulating our styles clearly.

 With this in mind – and with a greater understanding of the dynamics of the working relationship – the terms of the new ‘relationship contract’ can be negotiated.